Student Nonviolent Coordinating Committee: 1967–1968: Northern strategy and the split with Carmichael and the Panthers

-Carmichael's replacement, H. Rap Brown (later known as Jamil Abdullah Al-Amin) tried to hold what he now called the Student National Coordinating Committee to an alliance with the Panthers.
+Carmichael's replacement, H. Rap Brown (later known as Jamil Abdullah Al-Amin), tried to hold what he now called the Student National Coordinating Committee to an alliance with the Panthers.
 Like Carmichael, Rap Brown had come to view nonviolence as a tactic rather than as a foundational principle.
 Violence, he famously quipped, was "as American as cherry pie".

-In June 1968 the SNCC national executive emphatically rejected the association with the Black Panthers.
-This was followed in July by a "violent confrontation" in New York City with James Forman, who had resigned as the Panther's Minister of Foreign Affairs and was then heading up the city's SNCC operation.
+In June 1968, the SNCC national executive emphatically rejected the association with the Black Panthers.
+This was followed in July by a "violent confrontation" in New York City with James Forman, who had resigned as the Panthers' Minister of Foreign Affairs and was then heading up the city's SNCC operation.
 In the course of a "heated discussion" Panthers accompanying Carmichael and Eldridge Cleaver, the Panthers' Minister of Information, reportedly thrust a pistol into Forman's mouth.
 For Forman and SNCC this was "the last straw".
 Carmichael was expelled ("engaging in a power struggle" that "threatened the existence of the organization")—and "Forman wound up first in hospital, and later in Puerto Rico, suffering from a nervous breakdown".

 The New York Times reported that it was the "opinion of most people in the movement" that the SNCC Carmichael had left was "pre-Watts", while the Panthers were "post-Watts".
 The 1965 Watts riots in Los Angeles, they believed, had marked "the end of the middle-class-oriented civil right movement".

 Rap Brown himself resigned as SNCC chairman after being indicted for inciting to riot in Cambridge, Maryland, in 1967.
 On March 9, 1970, two SNCC workers, Ralph Featherstone and William ("Che") Payne, died on a road approaching Bel Air, Maryland, when a bomb on the front floorboard of their car exploded.
 The bomb's origin is disputed: some say the bomb was planted in an assassination attempt, and others say Payne was intentionally carrying it to the courthouse where Brown was to be tried.